How much do writers make?

 Let’s explore the difference between traditional publishing and self-publishing.

-The first thing you should know is that most major publishing houses don't accept manuscripts directly from writers.
-You'll need a literary agent.
-This is simple, the literary agent takes a cut from whatever sales your book makes.
+However, most major publishing houses don't accept manuscripts directly from writers.
+You'll need a literary agent, who takes a cut from whatever sales your book makes.

 To get an agent, you need to send them a submission letter.
-Make sure you have a manuscript (if it's fiction) or a proposal (if it's non-fiction) that feels ready to share.
-The goal is to make them feel like you are hard-working and that the book, and the author, has potential.
-Then the publisher comes in.
-They make sure that your book can be the best it can be.
+Make sure you have a manuscript (if it's fiction) or a proposal (if it's non-fiction) that’s ready to share.
+The goal is to convince them that you have a marketable book that will sell.
+Then the publisher makes sure your book is ready for readers, and distributes it to booksellers

 Great, you have a book!
 What does this mean for your career and your earnings?
 Unfortunately, one book isn't going to ricochet you into wealth.
 With a publishing house, you'll get 10% - 12% royalties per book.
 That doesn't sound too bad right?
 Well, with self-publishing it's about 40% - 60% per book.

 The beginning steps of publishing a book are similar, regardless of how you choose to publish it.
-You want to ensure your work is in the best place it can be, a rough draft won't do.
+But if you choose to self-publish your book, you’ll have to spend more money upfront.

-There's the option to get an editor, which will place your work above others.
+There's the option to get a book editor, which will help refine your work and make it as polished as possible.

-With publishing houses, it might take a while for the book to actually hit the shelves.
-Self-publishing is completely up to you, you decide when it's published and are responsible for making it happen.
+With publishing houses, it might take a while for the book to hit the shelves.
+Self-publishing is completely up to you; you decide when it's published and are responsible for making it happen.

 By cutting out the middleman you also get a greater portion of royalties.
 One of the most popular options these days for self-publishing is to sell through Amazon.
-The ease of use and accessibility allows anyone with a dream and a laptop to participate.
+The ease of use and accessibility allows anyone with a dream and a laptop to write and sell their own book.

 Found this article to be helpful?
-We got plenty of resources for you!
+We have plenty of resources for you!

 Advice from a published writer